JensRoland/boosti/README.md

 If you like reckless speeds and don't care about wimpy minimalism, `yolomode.js` is for you.
 YOLO Mode includes everything in boosti.js plus speculative preloading inspired by [instant.page](https://instant.page/) and toxic masculinity.
 What that means is it **prefetches URLs when users merely hover over links**, gaining precious milliseconds so that subsequent clicks feel instant.

+### Toxic Masculinity?
+How?
+What?

+Speculative preloading is the toxic masculinity of software, and YOLO Mode is true Toxic-Masculinity-as-a-Service (TMaaS, or *'Team-Ass'*) in that:

+* It goes full on in less than 100 milliseconds without waiting for consent
+* It's overly sensitive and loads prematurely a lot
+* It triggers things it shouldn't a lot of the time
+* It's all `GET GET GET` all the time, never `CONNECT` or `PUT` or `POST` or `HEAD`
+* It probably misinterprets the signal entirely about 50% of the time, and won't find out until it's too late
+* If it spent just *200 milliseconds longer* it could easily get that consent.... **and it won't**.

+Some might call these weaknesses or flaws (or felonies), and they'd be right, but YOLO Mode is no quitter.
+YOLO Mode leans in.
+YOLO Mode is probably going to jail.

 ### Usage

-Just replace `boosti.js` with `yolomode.js` and `fx-yolo` everything you want to go faster than a cheeetah on rocket skates.
+Just drop `yolomode.js` on your page and `fx-yolo` everything you want to go faster than a cheeetah on rocket skates.
+You can run it standalone if you want, but if you use it together with `boosti.js` it'll detect boosted links and handle them correctly.

 ![assets/cheetah-on-rocket-skates.avif](assets/cheetah-on-rocket-skates.avif)